 The times are changing in Cuba.
 But it’s the years of time standing relatively still that give the crumbling, colourful facades and classic American motors of Havana much of its charm.
 Elsewhere there are resorts and beaches to match any in the region, and a rum, a cigar and some Afro-Cuban beats are the icing on a colourful cake.

-St Lucia is a supremely romantic island, its mountains and waterfalls stealing the hearts of many a visitor.
+St Lucia is a supremely romantic island, its mountains, waterfalls and beaches stealing the hearts of many a visitor.
 Brilliant beach-front resorts include the famous Sandals brand.
-A party can always be found in Gros Islet, and peace and quiet is the hallmark or Choc Bay.
+A party can always be found in St Lucia, Gros Islet, and peace and quiet is the hallmark or Choc Bay.

 Book an all inclusive adults only hotel in the Caribbean: